jimvak/DataMining/README.md

 # Classification Modeling for Stroke Prediction and Spam Detection

-This repository contains a data mining project focused on two supervised machine learning classification tasks:
+This repository contains a machine learning project focused on two supervised classification tasks:

 - **Stroke prediction** using structured healthcare data
 - **Spam detection** using email/text-based data

-The project was developed as part of a university **Data Mining** course and demonstrates the end-to-end workflow of a classification problem, including data preprocessing, model training, validation, and performance evaluation.
+The project was developed as part of a university Data Mining course and demonstrates an end-to-end machine learning workflow, including exploratory analysis, data preprocessing, feature preparation, model training, validation, and performance evaluation.

 ## Project Objectives